kevinmadson026/firetv-remapper/README.md

 How to run:

+execute run.bat and you are ready to go.

 Functions:

 - Remap the “Prime Video” and “Netflix” buttons on the remote control to open the Smartube and LazerPlay apps instead.